* This is the Veterinary Version. *

 Parturition is induced by the fetus in both cattle and sheep.
-It is initiated by rising cortisol levels in the fetus that provoke a cascade of endocrine activity in the mother.
+It is initiated by rising cortisol levels in the fetus that provoke a cascade of endocrine activity in the dam.
 Fetal cortisol increases as a result of increased adrenocorticotropic hormone (ACTH) production by the maturing fetal pituitary caused by fetal stressors such as hypoxia and hypercapnia.
-Gestation length is unique to each fetus, but approximate gestation lengths can be ascribed to each species (see Approximate Gestation Periods).
+Gestation length is unique to each fetus, but approximate gestation lengths can be ascribed to each species (see Table: Approximate Gestation Periods).

 In cattle, gestation length is influenced by factors such as the breed of the cow and bull, calf gender, single vs multiple birth, the parity of the cow, and the fetal genotype.
 Environmental factors, including nutrition, ambient temperature, and the season of the year, have a smaller influence.
 The breed of cattle has the greatest influence on gestation length.
 In European cattle of the Bos taurus species, considerable breed variation is recognized (eg, 279 days mean gestation in Holstein-Friesian to 287 days in Charolais).
 In breeds of the Bos indicus species, a slightly longer gestation length is often seen (eg, Zebu cattle have a mean gestation length of 296 days).
 Within breeds, individual bulls may sire calves with longer gestation length than normal, leading to a higher incidence of dystocia.
 In sheep, the normal gestation length is 144–150 days.

 In many cases, prolonged gestation is incorrectly diagnosed because of human error.
 The service dates of dairy cattle are normally known.
 Hence the date of anticipated parturition is calculated and recorded once pregnancy is confirmed.
-In beef cattle, in which cows often run with a bull, exact calving dates are not known but individual pregnant cows are expected to calve within a recognized calving season.
+In beef cattle, in which cows often run with a bull, exact calving dates are not known, but individual pregnant cows are expected to calve within a recognized calving season.
 Individual animals that have not calved at the anticipated time are checked to confirm they are still pregnant and that their pregnancy appears to be normal.

 In sheep, the exact lambing date is seldom known unless ewes were served in hand or by artificial insemination.
 In most flocks the ewes run with rams and, when served, receive a raddle crayon mark on their rumps to indicate that service has occurred.
 Crayon color is changed at 14- to 17-day intervals, and after later pregnancy confirmation, a lambing date within a 14- to 17-day period is calculated.
 Individual ewes that fail to lamb are culled or further evaluated for pregnancy.